 Step 1: Earn a Bachelor's Degree

-A bachelor's degree is required by some employers, while others are looking for applicants with some college coursework.
+Let's review the training path to become a tour manager.
+A bachelor's degree may be required by some employers, while others are looking for applicants with some college coursework.
 A prospective tour director may find it helpful to take classes in business law, psychology, accounting, management, computers and first aid.
 College students who enroll in a business management program may also take classes in marketing, entrepreneurship, operations management and negotiation skills.

-- Participate in an internship.
 Practical experience might be a more important consideration for employers than formal education in this field.
-For this reason, a college student who seeks a career in tour management can benefit from taking part in an internship with an employer in the music business.
+For this reason, it's a good idea for a college student who seeks a career in tour management to participate in an internship in the music business.
 Interns may be asked to help with marketing campaigns, assist with research, work on multimedia presentations, help construct websites or organize street teams.
 Actual duties involved in an internship may differ widely by employer.
 Individuals who complete a music business internship may have the opportunity to make crucial professional contacts in the music industry.
 Networking and becoming acquainted with the right people is especially important for advancement in this field.

-Many tour managers get their start by working on live music tours in some non-management capacity.
-Prospective tour managers might get experience by working as sound engineers, stage managers or lighting technicians.
+After completing college coursework or a degree, many tour managers get their start by working on live music tours in some non-management capacity.
+Prospective tour managers might get job experience by working as sound engineers, stage managers or lighting technicians.
 They might also work as stage hands or tour bus drivers.
-Alternatively, prospective tour managers might also gain music industry experience by managing a local band or by joining a local band as a musician.
+Alternatively, prospective tour managers might also gain music industry experience by being a local band manager or even a local band musician.

-- Become familiar with the instruments and sound equipment used by musicians during live tours.
-Because a tour manager is responsible for assuring that the tour runs smoothly, he or she may find it helpful to develop some technical expertise in maintaining and repairing the instruments, sound systems and other mechanical devices used by musicians on the road.
+It's important to become familiar with the instruments and sound equipment used by musicians during live tours.
+Because a tour manager is responsible for assuring that the tour runs smoothly, he or she may find it helpful to develop technical expertise in maintaining and repairing the instruments, sound systems and other mechanical devices used by musicians on the road.
 The ability to handle mechanical problems in a pinch may mean the difference between the success or failure of a particular performance.

 Step 3: Make Professional Contacts in the Industry

-- Familiarize yourself with music industry websites that offer networking opportunities and information about potential jobs.
+To get a tour manager job, it's beneficial to familiarize yourself with music industry websites.
 Some websites offer networking opportunities through which individuals who work on live shows can discuss aspects of the business and share information and resources.
 Other websites offer job boards advertising positions in live entertainment, but registration on the website may be required in order to participate.